Dysphagia

 Laryngoscopic examination may be helpful if a pharyngeal cause is suspected.

 In patients with severe COVID-19, the swallowing function should be assessed as a standard procedure, preferably at an early stage, before initiation of oral intake.
-Fibreoptic endoscopic evaluation of swallowing is preferred due to the high incidence of pooling of secretion and risk of silent aspiration5 .
+Fibreoptic endoscopic evaluation of swallowing is preferred due to the high incidence of pooling of secretion and risk of silent aspiration.5

 Endoscopic ultrasonography can assist with staging in oesophageal carcinoma.

 Videofluoroscopy is the radiological investigation of choice when 'difficulty swallowing' rather than 'food sticking' is the presenting symptom and/or aspiration is suspected.
-However, fibreoptic endoscopic evaluation of swallowing (FEES) may be preferred if a less invasive approach is required, there are concerns about aspiration, repeated examinations are needed, or an assessment of swallowing using real food is required6 .
+However, fibreoptic endoscopic evaluation of swallowing (FEES) may be preferred if a less invasive approach is required, there are concerns about aspiration, repeated examinations are needed, or an assessment of swallowing using real food is required.6

 If the patient has no supra-oesophageal symptoms, negative barium swallow, negative FEES findings, and clinical evidence of oesophageal dysphagia, they should be referred to a gastroenterologist for a barium video-oesophagogram.
-This assesses both the anatomy (strictures or tumour) and motility function of the esophagus (such as achalasia).
+This assesses both the anatomy (strictures or tumour) and motility function of the oesophagus (such as achalasia).

 When to refer7